 If you both have good credit records, this won’t make any difference to your credit scores.
 But if one of you has problems, that will harm the other person’s credit score… and the person with the bad score won’t see any improvement from being linked to someone with a good score.

-The alternatives to joint accounts
+The three alternatives to joint accounts

-- you split the bills, for example one of you pays the rent and the other pays the utility bills.
 You can either aim for a 50/50 split or arrange it so the person earning more pays a larger share – what matters is what feels fair to you both.

 If we have a joint account, does that mean all our debts are joint?

 No. Opening a joint account doesn’t change who is liable for a debt.
-Nor does getting married.
+Nor does getting married!